ihmeuw/covid-model-deaths/README.md

-which will strip notebook outputs for easier versioning, and then commit any new changes to a production branch with a tag for the run. `RUN_TYPE` must be one of `prod`, `dev`, or `eng`.
-The first two are used for production and development runs, respectively, while the latter is for engineering updates.
+which will strip notebook outputs for easier versioning, and then commit any new changes to a production branch with a tag for the run. `RUN_TYPE` must be one of `prod`, or `dev` for production and development runs, respectively.